Benchmarking Machine Translation with Cultural Awareness: Evaluation Prompts of GPT-4o

-It's shown that GPT-4 could be an effective tool for evaluating the generation task's quality in DPO, we try the same prompt manner with the edition towards understandability of CSIs, the prompt is as follows:
+It has been shown that GPT-4 can be an effective tool for evaluating the quality of generation tasks in DPO \cite{rafailov2023direct}.
+We apply a similar prompt method for the pragmatic translation quality evaluation of CSIs.
+The prompt is as follows, with the system output and reference randomly shuffled into choices A and B: \begin{shaded}

-\textit{Assuming you’re a Chinese native speaker, which of the following translations does a better job of translating the CSI word “Goubuli” into understandable Chinese words?}
+{ \textit{Assuming you’re a Chinese native speaker, which of the following translations has a more understandable translation in Chinese of following culture-specific item: ``Goubuli''?
+Please only compare the item\'s translation by ignoring the translation quality and length of the whole sentence.}

 {<Source>}

 \textit{Translation A:} {<A>}

 \textit{Translation B:} {<B>}